nortonlifelock/aegis/README.md

 - The project key for the project you plan on storing tickets
 - If using your own ticket transition workflow/ticket schema, mapping must be done in the JIRA source config
+    - The default ticket schema utilized by Aegis is outlines in setup/jira_ticket_schema.csv if you do not want to do the mapping
 - (optional) a separate CERF project for tickets that remediators create for tracking exceptions and false-positives
 - (optional) JIRA supports Oauth, if you have Oauth credentials, they can be set in the JIRA source config in the database after installation